 This pathway is designed for candidates who hold an alternate 2-year, 4-year, or higher college degree.
 Students selecting this pathway must have at least 5 years of institutional foodservice management experience.

 The Ruby Parker Puckett Scholarship will be awarded to students pursuing the CDM, CFPP credential.
 This scholarship covers the cost of the pre-certification course at the University of Florida, the two textbooks required for the course, the credentialing exam and a year long membership with the ANFP.
 For details about the scholarship, download the Ruby Parker Puckett Scholarship PDF.
-Applications close November 30, 2020.
-Apply here: Application
+Applications are now closed and will open again in 2021

 My name is Lisa Thomas, and I work in the kitchen at St. Lucie Medical center.
 I started working here in 1996 and at the time, it was just another job and I needed to support my two children.
 As a young single parent, it gave me the flexibility I needed to allow my kids to participate in sports and school activities; I know how important it was for me to show my support by being there.
 Little did I know that over twenty years later, I would still be working as a Supervisor at St. Lucie.
 A few years ago, my youngest child graduated from high school.
 Now that my children had become adults and required a different kind of support from me, I started feeling like it was time for a change.
 The Ruby Parker Puckett scholarship would mean the world to me as it would give me the chance to take the first steps at achieving a goal I have had for years.
 Receiving the Ruby Parker Puckett Scholarship would positively affect my professional life by allowing me more opportunity to advance in my career, and also by helping me access the learning materials that would help to sharpen the skills that I already use daily while interacting with other employees and patients.